 Multiple Conditions with *ngIf

-You can combine multiple conditions using logical operators in the *ngIf
+You can combine multiple conditions using logical operators in the *ngIf expression:

 <p *ngIf="isLoggedIn && isAdmin">Welcome, admin!</p>